 Here are 5 ways that can help you better prepare for an event.

-Maps are the best way to navigate any large venue.
+Maps may be a good way to navigate a large venue.
 You can often go online and print maps out before you go.
 You could even download a map directly to your phone for quick, easy access wherever you end up.
-With a map, you can check your seating arrangement, look for the exits, and locate the first aid station, restrooms, and food vendors.
+With a map, you may be able to check your seating arrangement, look for the exits, and locate the first aid station, restrooms, and food vendors.

 Keep in mind that large venues often have expansive parking lots.
 If you get there late and park toward the back, you'll have a long walk to the venue.
 Plan to leave early so you can park closer to the venue.
 There are also usually specified handicap parking spots that you can use.
-Be sure to research the location online before you go so you can easily find these spots.
+It is a good idea to research the location online before you go.

 Parking can be difficult at big venues, so you might want to consider taking public transit.
 This is a great way to get to an event, and you won't have to worry about parking.